mwaiyusuf/instagram/README.md

-## Built By mwaiyusuf  17th May 2019
+## Built By mwaiyusuf  19th May 2019

 ## Description
 This is a web  application where a  user is able to view images.
-Image details are stored in categories and tagged by Location.
-The admin is responsible for uploading, editing or deleting images.
+Image details are stored in categories and tagged by Location. user can  upload, edit or delete images,account.

 ## User Stories

  Users would like to:
-* View all images.
-* Click on images to display more details.
-* Copy links to images to share with their friends
+  * Sign in to the application to start using.
-* Search for images by category.
+  * Upload my pictures to the application.
+  * See my profile with all my pictures.
+  * Follow other users and see their pictures on my timeline.
+  * Like a picture and leave a comment on it.

 ## Admin Abilities